A Nutritious Diet for Vegetarian and Vegan Athletes

 A common misconception of vegetarians and vegans is that they are pale, weak and wouldn't last five minutes in a sporting arena.
 A vegetarian diet requires careful monitoring of protein, vitamin B12 and iron levels, which can all be found in non-animal sources of food, but which can sometimes take a bit of forward planning, as many are not so readily available as their meaty counterparts.

 Many elite Kenyan athletes eat almost no meat, it being only for special occasions such as weddings.
 Olympic gold medallist Carl Lewis wasn't a vegetarian when he won four golds in Los Angeles in 1984, but he turned vegan after this and felt that it helped his personal bests on the track.
 He went on to break the world record for the 100m sprint in 1991.
 Australian swimmer and lifelong vegan Murray Rose won four Olympic gold medals in the 1950s and 1960s.
 Ultra-marathon champion runner Scott Jurek is a passionate vegan.

 Too much protein?

 A common myth about vegetarian and vegan diets is that they don't contain enough protein.
-However, while dairy products such as eggs and yogurt are quick and easy ways to get a protein fix, vegans can turn to grains, nuts and soya.
+However, while dairy products such as eggs and yoghurt are quick and easy ways to get a protein fix, vegans can turn to grains, nuts and soya.
 In fact, many Western diets contain too much protein, especially with the recent trend for low-carbohydrate plans.
 Good plant sources of protein for training include lentils (almost 18g of protein per cup), beans (12-15g per cup) and quinoa (11g per cup).
 Female athletes need up to 90g of protein per day, and strength-training athletes require even more than this to build muscle mass.
-However, there is no scientific evidence to suggest that consuming more than 2g of protein per kilogram of body weight has any extra advantage in terms of ability to build muscle and may be harmful to kidney function.
+However, there is no scientific evidence to suggest that consuming more than 2g of protein per kilogram of body weight has an extra advantage in terms of ability to build muscle and may be harmful to kidney function.
 If too much protein is taken on board, the kidneys struggle to flush harmful ketones from the body, which can be toxic, thereby causing dehydration and potentially causing problems for the heart.